Aging Out an urgent concern

 - Higher rates of unemployment, substance abuse, criminal activity, and homelessness.

 - Higher likelihood to lose their own children to the system resulting in a new generational cycle of foster care.

 The most effective deterrent to the negative consequences of aging out is achieving permanency.
 Permanency occurs through:

-- Reunification with family
+- Reunification with their birth family

 - Long-term guardianship